 Part of the leader and part of the vacant section are attached as follows.
+The sprocket holes are to the right as the tape is pulled toward the user.

-6. Chip in the tape is enclosed by top tape and bottom tape as shown in 2.Dimensions of Tape.

-7. The top tape and carrier tape are not attached at the end of the tape for a minimum of 5 pitches.

-8. There are no jointing for top tape and bottom tape.

-9. There are no fuzz in the cavity.

-Break down force of top tape : 5N min.
+- 6. Chip in the tape is enclosed by top tape and bottom tape as shown in 2.Dimensions of Tape. - 7.
+The top tape and carrier tape are not attached at the end of the tape for a minimum of 5 pitches. - 8.
+There are no jointing for top tape and bottom tape. - 9.
+There are no fuzz in the cavity. - Break down force of top tape : 5N min.
 Break down force of bottom tape : 5N min.
-(Only a bottom tape existence)

-11. Reel is made by resin and appeaser and dimension is shown in 3.Dimensions of Reel.
-There are possibly to change the material and dimension due to some impairment.

-12. Peeling off force: 0.1N to 0.6N in the direction as shown below.
+(Only a bottom tape existence) - 11.
+Reel is made by resin and appeaser and dimension is shown in 3.Dimensions of Reel.
+There are possibly to change the material and dimension due to some impairment. - 12.
+Peeling off force: 0.1N to 0.6N in the direction as shown below.